 I decided to make croissants for my final GBBO challenge bake.
 They make puff pastry a lot on the show and I’ve never made it from scratch before so I thought it was about time I gave it a go.
 It is a long process so I started the day before as the dough has to chill over night once the layers have been made.

-To make the croissant dough I mixed together 300g strong white flour, 1/2 tsp salt, 30g caster sugar, 2 1/2 tsp dried yeast and some warm water.
-Add enough warm water to make a soft dough, I used about 100ml.
+To make the croissant dough I mixed together strong white flour, salt, caster sugar, dried yeast and some warm water.
+Add enough warm water to make a soft dough.
 I kneaded it for 10 minutes, then put it into a bowl covered with cling film and chilled it in the fridge for 1 hour.

-I bashed up and flattened a 250g block of butter between two sheets greaseproof paper using a rolling pin.
+Next I bashed up and flattened a block of butter between two sheets greaseproof paper using a rolling pin.

 I rolled out the pastry into a long rectangle and placed the squashed butter in the middle.